-Based on the positive clinical data we observed against inflammatory lesions in our Phase 2b acne trial and the many similarities between acne vulgaris and papulopustular rosacea, we are developing our DMT310 product for the treatment of papulopustular rosacea, or rosacea.
-We believe the broad anti-inflammatory results seen by DMT310 in clinical trials for acne may also be seen in papulopustular rosacea patients, as it is also a disease of papules and pustules on the face.
+Based on the positive clinical data we observed against inflammatory lesions in our Phase 2b acne trial and the many similarities between acne vulgaris and papulopustular rosacea, we are also developing our DMT310 product for the treatment of papulopustular rosacea, or rosacea.
+We believe the broad anti-inflammatory results seen by DMT310 in clinical trials for acne may also be seen in papulopustular rosacea patients, as it is also a disease of papules and pustules, which are inflammatory lesions on the face.
 We believe there currently remains a high unmet need in rosacea for a safe and effective treatment and we believe a once-weekly, naturally derived topical product could be an ideal candidate to fill this void.
+Thus, in November 2021, we started enrolling moderate-to-severe rosacea patients in a Phase 2 trial of the once-weekly treatment of DMT310.
+We expect to have top-line results in the second half of 2022.